AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 ## Upgrading from react-aad-msal

-If your app currently uses [react-aad-msal](https://www.npmjs.com/package/react-aad-msal) for authentication and you are looking to migrate to `msal-react` this document will outline the differences between the two libraries and some of the changes you need to make.
-Since `react-aad-msal` is a 3rd party library and `msal-react` was built from the ground up there may be some edge cases that are not covered or not supported by `msal-react`.
-If you find something that was possible with `react-aad-msal` but is not possible with `msal-react`, please feel free to [open an issue](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/new/choose).
+If your app currently uses [react-aad-msal](https://www.npmjs.com/package/react-aad-msal) for authentication and you are looking to migrate to `@azure/msal-react` this document will outline the differences between the two libraries and some of the changes you need to make.
+Since `react-aad-msal` is a 3rd party library and MSAL React was built from the ground up there may be some edge cases that are not covered or not supported by MSAL React.
+If you find something that was possible with `react-aad-msal` but is not possible with `@azure/msal-react`, please feel free to [open an issue](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/new/choose).

 ### Breaking Changes

-The following are features supported in `react-aad-msal` which are not supported in `msal-react`:
+The following are features supported in `react-aad-msal` which are not supported in `@azure/msal-react`:

 - Verifying IdToken expiration before rendering protected components & automatic refresh of expired IdTokens
 - Out of the box support for redux store (alternative below)